 Ossining Emergency Shelter

 The Ossining Emergency Shelter Project is designed to provide overnight shelter, dinner, breakfast and a bag lunch to homeless individuals in our community during the coldest months.
-It is is modeled on the successful Emergency Shelter Partnership based in Mt.
-Kisco, NY.
+It is modeled on the successful Emergency Shelter Partnership based in Mt.
+Kisco, NY, and is now a branch of the ESP program.

 Homelessness has been recognized by our local churches, the police, social service agencies and the public library as an increasing problem in Ossining.
 The current apartment vacancy rate in Ossining is very low, driving up rental fees and making it virtually impossible to find housing, particularly for day laborers, minimum wage and even middle income workers.
 Families double and triple up in unsafe housing, and a number of people are sporadically or permanently homeless, particularly among immigrant day laborers and those suffering from mental illness.